andrey-zherikov/argparse/README.md

 ### Heuristics for enabling styling

-Below is the exact sequence of steps argparse uses to determine whether or not to emit ANSI escape codes:
+Below is the exact sequence of steps argparse uses to determine whether or not to emit ANSI escape codes (see detectSupport() function [here](https://github.com/andrey-zherikov/argparse/blob/master/source/argparse/ansi.d) for details):

 1. If environment variable `NO_COLOR != ""` then styling is **disabled**.
 See [here](https://no-color.org/) for details.
 2. If environment variable `CLICOLOR_FORCE != "0"` then styling is **enabled**.
 See [here](https://bixense.com/clicolors/) for details.